omnibond/ccRender/README.rst

     mkdir /home/user/blenderscripts/startup
     pip3 install --target=/home/user/blenderscripts/modules/ git+https://github.com/omnibond/ccRender

-If you are using Ubuntu 14.04, the process is the same except use pip3.5 instead of pip3 to ensure that the pack is installing to the right python version.
+If you are using Ubuntu 14.04, the process is the same except use pip3.5 instead of pip3 to ensure that the package is installing to the right python version.

 Then set the value in preferences -> file -> scripts to